-Words: Jane Speechley Images: supplied.
+Words: Jane Speechley Images: Little National Hotel

 While much of the international attention on Canberra recently has focused on the revitalised district of Braddon near the city’s centre, smart travellers won’t overlook the urban suburb of Barton, where you can stay and play in peace and comfort.

 Barton is located less than 10 minutes’ drive from Canberra International Airport and around 7 minutes’ drive from the city centre.

 During the week, Barton is a hub for business travellers and office workers from the surrounding buildings, a feature that helps maintain its profile as a particularly clean and safe location (in what is generally a very clean and safe city).

 However, the Barton area is also the home of many of Canberra’s high-profile national attractions – including the National Gallery of Australia, National Portrait Gallery, and Museum of Australian Democracy at Old Parliament House (in fact, the suburb is named after Australia’s first Prime Minister, Sir Edmund Barton).

 This makes it the ideal base for visitors interested in tourism, history, culture and the arts.